An Improved Approximation Algorithm for Quantum Max-Cut: Results

 We also study another family of Hamiltonians, which we will call the EPR Hamiltonian (EPR).
 Also defined on a weighted graph $(V, \{w_{ij}\})$ with non-negative weights $w_{ij}\geq0$, to each edge is associated the Hamiltonian term $g = 2 \phi^+ = 2 |\phi^+\rangle\langle\phi^+|$ where $|\phi^+\rangle = \frac{1}{\sqrt{2}} \left(|00\rangle + |11\rangle\right)$ is the EPR pair.
 In the Pauli basis $g = \frac{1}{2} \left(\mathbbm{1} + X \otimes X - Y \otimes Y + Z \otimes Z \right)$.
 The total Hamiltonian is the weighted sum $G = \sum_{ij} w_{ij} g_{ij}$. $G \succeq 0$ since the weights are all non-negative.

 \begin{problem} \emph{(EPR)} Given a weighted graph $(V, \{w_{ij}\})$, compute the maximum eigenvalue $||G||$ of the Hamiltonian defined above. \end{problem}

 QMC is known to be QMA-hard \cite{QMA_complete,QMA_complete_2}.
+However, there is no known hardness result if the graph is forced to be triangle-free.

-There is no such hardness result for EPR.
-The Hamiltonian $G$ is \emph{stoquastic}, in other words sign-problem-free.
+There is no hardness result for EPR.
+Switching momentarily back to energy minimization, the Hamiltonian $-G$ is \emph{stoquastic}, in other words sign-problem-free.
 Thus it belongs to the complexity class StoqMA, which is believed to be strictly smaller than QMA \cite{QMA_complete,QMA_complete_2}.
 It is possible that EPR is indeed solvable in polynomial time.

 It is useful to note that, for a bipartite graph $V = V_0 \sqcup V_1$, these two problems are equivalent.
 We can transform the EPR Hamiltonian into the QMC Hamiltonian by rotating the qubits in $V_0$ by $Y$.
 That is, we transform